Tips for Maintaining Aged Horses' Health

 The senior horse population is, and has been, on the rise.
 But with increasing age comes the potential for health problems.
 So what are the best ways to ensure senior horses stay healthy all through their golden years?

 Mary Rose Paradis, DVM, MS, Dipl.
-ACVIM, an associate professor in the Department of Clinical Sciences at Tufts, in N. Grafton, Mass., gave practitioners tips on how to maintain senior horses' health at the 2013 American Association of Equine Practitioners' Convention, held Dec.
-7-11 in Nashville, Tenn.
+ACVIM, an associate professor in the Department of Clinical Sciences at Tufts, in N. Grafton, Mass., shared the following tips on how to maintain senior horses' health.

 "In the past 20 years, we appear to be seeing more horses over the age of 20 years in our hospital," Paradis said.
 "A small study indicated that from 1989 to 1999 we saw an almost sixfold increase in horses presenting with problems who were 20 years of age or older."